-'You will,' I answered shortly.
-'You will if you stay in the East.'

-'Oh, I'll stay in the East, don't you worry,' he said, glancing at Daisy and then back at me, as if he were alert for something more.
-'I'd be a God damned fool to live anywhere else.'

-At this point Miss Baker said: 'Absolutely!' with such suddenness that I started - it was the first word she had uttered since I came into the room.
+"You will," I answered shortly.
+"You will if you stay in the East."
+"Oh, I'll stay in the East, don't you worry," he said, glancing at Daisy and then back at me, as if he were alert for something more.
+"I'd be a God damned fool to live anywhere else."
+At this point Miss Baker said: "Absolutely!" with such suddenness that I started-it was the first word she had uttered since I came into the room.
 Evidently it surprised her as much as it did me, for she yawned and with a series of rapid, deft movements stood up into the room.

-'I'm stiff,' she complained, 'I've been lying on that sofa for as long as I can remember.'

-'Don't look at me,' Daisy retorted, 'I've been trying to get you to New York all afternoon.'

-'No, thanks,' said Miss Baker to the four cocktails just in from the pantry.
-'I'm absolutely in training.'
+"I'm stiff," she complained, "I've been lying on that sofa for as long as I can remember."
+"Don't look at me," Daisy retorted, "I've been trying to get you to New York all afternoon."
+"No, thanks," said Miss Baker to the four cocktails just in from the pantry, "I'm absolutely in training."
 Her host looked at her incredulously.

-'You are!'
+"You are!"
 He took down his drink as if it were a drop in the bottom of a glass.
-'How you ever get anything done is beyond me.'

-I looked at Miss Baker, wondering what it was she 'got done'.
+"How you ever get anything done is beyond me."
+I looked at Miss Baker, wondering what it was she "got done."
 I enjoyed looking at her.
 She was a slender, small-breasted girl, with an erect carriage, which she accentuated by throwing her body backward at the shoulders like a young cadet.
-Her grey sun-strained eyes looked back at me with polite reciprocal curiosity out of a wan, charming, discontented face.
+Her gray sun-strained eyes looked back at me with polite reciprocal curiosity out of a wan, charming, discontented face.
 It occurred to me now that I had seen her, or a picture of her, somewhere before.

-'You live in West Egg,' she remarked contemptuously.
-'I know somebody there.'

-'I don't know a single -'

-'You must know Gatsby.'

-'Gatsby?' demanded Daisy.
-'What Gatsby?'

-Before I could reply that he was my neighbour dinner was announced; wedging his tense arm imperatively under mine, Tom Buchanan compelled me from the room as though he were moving a checker to another square.

-Slenderly, languidly, their hands set lightly on their hips, the two young women preceded us out on to a rosy-coloured porch, open toward the sunset, where four candles flickered on the table in the diminished wind.

-'Why candles?' objected Daisy, frowning.
+"You live in West Egg," she remarked contemptuously.
+"I know somebody there."
+"I don't know a single-" "You must know Gatsby."
+"Gatsby?" demanded Daisy.
+"What Gatsby?"
+Before I could reply that he was my neighbor dinner was announced; wedging his tense arm imperatively under mine, Tom Buchanan compelled me from the room as though he were moving a checker to another square.
+Slenderly, languidly, their hands set lightly on their hips, the two young women preceded us out onto a rosy-colored porch, open toward the sunset, where four candles flickered on the table in the diminished wind.
+"Why candles?" objected Daisy, frowning.
 She snapped them out with her fingers.
-'In two weeks it'll be the longest day in the year.'
+"In two weeks it'll be the longest day in the year."
 She looked at us all radiantly.
-'Do you always watch for the longest day of the year and then miss it?
-I always watch for the longest day in the year and then miss it.'

-'We ought to plan something,' yawned Miss Baker, sitting down at the table as if she were getting into bed.

-'All right,' said Daisy.
-'What'll we plan?'
-She turned to me helplessly: 'What do people plan?'
+"Do you always watch for the longest day of the year and then miss it?
+I always watch for the longest day in the year and then miss it."
+"We ought to plan something," yawned Miss Baker, sitting down at the table as if she were getting into bed.
+"All right," said Daisy.
+"What'll we plan?"
+She turned to me helplessly: "What do people plan?"
 Before I could answer her eyes fastened with an awed expression on her little finger.

-'Look!' she complained; 'I hurt it.'

-We all looked - the knuckle was black and blue.
+"Look!" she complained; "I hurt it."
+We all looked-the knuckle was black and blue.